Islam and circumcision. Both men and women do it. Hear from a candid Muslim about khitan and sunat.

 Why would you slice off a body part?
 When a baby is born healthy there appears no medical reason to remove something that God created, something that is naturally there.
-Circumcision has been a hot topic in medical professionalism and faith because of the controversy coming from varying opinions.
+Circumcision in females and men has been a hot topic in medical professionalism and faith because of the controversy coming from varying opinions.

 Yet major world religions including Islam, encourage a snip of a sensitive nature to improve one’s quality of life.
 So how can having less mean having more?

 Male circumcision in Islam is the surgical removal of the mucosal tissue from the tip of the penis commonly known as a foreskin (prepuce).
 The foreskin is an incubator-type lining that can be pulled back, uncovering the head of the penis (glans) that it protects.

 A local anaesthetic – a cream or injection – is used to block pain.
 Typically, only the foreskin is amputated by a doctor and a clamping device or a few soluble stitches prevents excessive blood flow.